antrea-io/antrea/docs/feature-gates.md

 ### TopologyAwareHints

-`TopologyAwareHints` enables TopologyAwareHints support in Antrea Proxy.
+`TopologyAwareHints` enables Topology Aware Routing support in Antrea Proxy.
 For Antrea Proxy, traffic can be routed to the Endpoint which is closer to where it originated when this feature is enabled.
+Prior to Kubernetes 1.27, this feature was known as Topology Aware Hints.
-Refer to this [link](https://kubernetes.io/docs/concepts/services-networking/topology-aware-hints/) for more information about TopologyAwareHints.
+Refer to this [link](https://kubernetes.io/docs/concepts/services-networking/topology-aware-routing/) for more information about Topology Aware Routing.

 #### Requirements for this Feature